 THE PAINFUL ARC OF MOVEMENT

-This presentation occurs as a consequence as the bursa is pinched within the subacromial space as the arm is lifted.
-As the elevation continues, the bursa moves further inward, clearing the acromion allowing pain free movement.
+This presentation occurs as a consequence of the bursa being pinched within the subacromial space as the arm is lifted.
+As the elevation continues, the bursa moves further inward, clearing the acromion and allowing pain free movement.

 During some shoulder activities, such as arm elevation, rotating the shoulder, lifting, pushing or pulling or lying on the shoulder, friction and compressive forces are placed on the subacromial bursa.
 Pressure can be placed on the subacromial bursa following a direct impact or fall onto the point of the shoulder, elbow or outstretched hand.

 When these forces are excessive due to too much repetition or high force, irritation and inflammation of the bursa may occur.
 When this occurs, the condition is known as subacromial bursitis.

 Conservative treatment in the form of physiotherapy is a common treatment for shoulder pain.

 Subacromial bursitis physiotherapy involves reducing pain and inflammation to regaining full range of motion.
 There is little or no evidence for any benefit from the use of therapeutic ultrasound.
 Non-steroidal anti-inflammatories and ice are used to treat subacromial bursitis.

 In some cases, a corticosteroid injection and in more recent cases Botox (Botulinum Toxin B) is prescribed as part of this treatment to provide short term relief from pain and inflammation.

 In addition to relieving acute symptoms, your shoulder physio will teach correct postural and ergonomic factors, regain control of the shoulder blades as well as strengthen the muscles that stabilise the shoulder joint (rotator cuff muscles).
 Examples of shoulder exercises can be found on this link.